gleam-lang/website/_posts/2024-08-02-supercharged-labels.md

 ---

 Gleam is a type safe and scalable language for the Erlang virtual machine and JavaScript runtimes.
-Today Gleam [v1.4.0][release] has been published, and we're going to go over all that's new.
+Today Gleam [v1.4.0][release] has been published, so let's go over all that's new.

 [release]: https://github.com/gleam-lang/gleam/releases/tag/v1.4.0